1. Application

 6. Deliverables

-- a technical report with findings, severity, reproduction steps, and remediation guidance, mapped where useful to public technical references (OWASP ASVS/MASVS, MITRE ATT&CK, NIST SP 800-115, CWE);
+- a technical report with findings, severity, reproduction steps, and remediation guidance, mapped where useful to public technical references (OWASP ASVS/MASVS, NIST SP 800-115, CWE);

-- a 30–60 minute live readout call with your engineering team;
+- an optional live readout call with your engineering team, when scoped in the SoW;

 7. Confidentiality